Go Back

 Ochazuke (Japanese Tea over Rice)

 Ochazuke is a traditional and popular way to enjoy rice in Japan.
-The flavor and color of Japanese tea embody the essence of Japan, making it an appetizing dish.
+The flavor and color of Japanese tea embody the essence of Japanese culture, making it a comforting and appetizing dish.

 No ratings yet